Lorenzo-apd/Ets2-Remote/README.md

-﻿# Telecomando per Ets2
+﻿# Remote control for Ets2

-## Descrizione del progetto
+## Project Description
-Il progetto consiste in un telecomando controllato da un microcontrollore che permette l'uso di comandi extra (come regolazione sospensioni, alza e abbassa assi posteriori e anteriori) del gioco Euro truck simulator 2 in modo da avere migliore accesso quando si usano periferiche esterne come il volante.
+This project consists of a remote that let's you use a few extra buttons to control suspensions, axles and much more in the game Euro truck simulator 2 in a way to give you better access to these controls when you're using different peripherals like when using a wheel.
-Il design del progetto è ispirato dal telecomando della Scania utilizzato per la regolazione delle sospensioni pneumatiche.
+The design of this project was inspired by the remote made by Scania to control the air suspensions in their trucks shown in the image below.

 ![image of the scania pneumatic remote](https://www.trucksnl.com/pictures/ad-7001640-9c061b9b960914da/camion_della_gru_scania_r144_6x2_crane_fassi_f175a_dot_24_manual_full_air_crane_with_remote_1997_7001640-18.jpg)

-## Goal del progetto
+## Projects Goals

-> Come verranno completati i vari goal verranno aggiornati sulla seguente lista
+> As soon as every goal gets accomplished I will update the status here

-I goal principali del progetto sono i seguenti:
+The project's main goal is:

- - [ ]  6 Pulsanti comandati
+ - [ ]  6 Buttons in a matrix
- - [ ] 3 led gialli controllati dal chip per feedback
+ - [ ] 3 yellow LEDs for indications
- - [ ] Cavo per interfaccia (Usb Type C preferibilmente)
+ - [ ] Connection for interface to the computer (Usb Type-C preferably)
- - [ ] Avere una costruzione meccanica solida
+ - [ ] Have a solid mechanical construction
- ## Stato attuale del progetto
+ ## Current project's status

- - [ ] Fase concettuale
+ - [x] Conceptual fase
- - [ ] Scelta delle parti
+ - [ ] Choosing the project's parts
- - [ ] Costruzione delle parti (3D, schematici e footprint)
+ - [ ] Parts construction (3D, schematics footprint)
- - [ ] Routing del PCB
+ - [ ] PCB routing
- - [ ] Fit-check con modelli 3d
+ - [ ] Fit-check of the 3d models
- - [ ] Ordine delle parti
+ - [ ] Ordering all the parts
- - [ ] Stampa 3D della base
+ - [ ] 3D printing the parts needed
- - [ ] Montaggio e convalida
+ - [ ] Assembly and validation

-## Licenza del progetto
+## Project's Licence
 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This work is licensed under a